Jamal Lowe: Wigan Athletic

 On 1 August 2019, Lowe signed a three-year contract with Wigan Athletic for an undisclosed fee.
 He scored his first goal for the club on 20 October 2019 against Nottingham Forest.

 Swansea City

 On 27 August 2020, Lowe joined Championship club Swansea City for £800,000, signing a three-year contract with an option of a further year.
 He scored his first goal for Swansea in a 2–0 win over Wycombe Wanderers on 26 September 2020.

 AFC Bournemouth

 On 31 August 2021, Lowe signed a three-year contract with Swansea's Championship rivals AFC Bournemouth, joining for a reported fee of £1.5 million.

-Queens Park Rangers
+Queens Park Rangers (loan)

 On 11 January 2023, Lowe joined EFL Championship promotion hopefuls Queens Park Rangers on a six-month loan deal.

+Swansea City (loan)

+On 5 June 2024, Bournemouth announced the player would leave in the summer when his contract expired.

+Sheffield Wednesday

+On 30 June 2024, Sheffield Wednesday confirmed he would be signing for the club.
+He made his Wednesday debut against Plymouth Argyle on 11 August 2024, scoring the first goal as they went on to win the game 4–0.

 International career

 Despite being born in England and having previously played for the England C team, in March 2021 Lowe received his first call-up to the Jamaica national team.
 This came about as part of the Jamaican Football Federation's attempt to target a number of English-born players for call ups in an attempt to improve the chances of Jamaica qualifying for the 2022 World Cup.
 On 25 March 2021, Lowe scored his first goal on his debut in a 4–1 loss to United States.